acm - an acm publication

 SENIOR Editor

-Is a senior visiting research fellow at the Center for Complexity and Design at the Open University.
+is a senior visiting research fellow at the Center for Complexity and Design at the Open University.
 He is the co-founder of AI-Inc, Ltd. and a lecturer at the University of Grenoble and University of Sarajevo.
 He is advisor and expert evaluator to the European Commission.
 He previously held positions as a senior enterprise architect and senior technologist and scientist at Hewlett?Packard.
 He can be found on Twitter @OneDelic.

 • Peter J. Denning